rohit507/Latex-Resume-Template/readme.md

 Within each first level block, take care to keep the format of subentries the same, otherwise the script will break.

+In order to use this you'll need ruby, rake, and LaTeX